geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-15/meeting-transcript.md

 Sure, yeah.

 ##### **Geohot** [[00:31:02](https://www.youtube.com/watch?v=_mJIF112c5k&t=1862)]
-Yeah, I mean, it may be worth breaking...
+Yeah, I mean, it may be worth breaking..
 If you're finding the loops hard to read.
 I find this hard to read, too.
 Like, the way that objgum outputs the assembly with just having, like, L jump 12.
 Okay, that's 12.

 ##### **Qazalin** [[00:31:12](https://www.youtube.com/watch?v=_mJIF112c5k&t=1872)]
 Where's 12?
 Where's 12?

 ##### **Geohot** [[00:31:14](https://www.youtube.com/watch?v=_mJIF112c5k&t=1874)]
 I'm looking for 12, right?
-So what you could do...
+So what you could do..
 And this is all a visualization thing.
 And I think it's worth doing. is you can break the code into basic blocks like IDOC.

 ##### **Nimlgen** [[00:31:27](https://www.youtube.com/watch?v=_mJIF112c5k&t=1887)]
 Let me show you.
 If you search for IDOC, you'll see what it looks like.